da-the-dev/ExEx/README.md

 - Rename a profile.
 - Duplicate a profile.
 Creates a new profile with the same extensions, but a different name.
 Usefull when a new profile should be created with extra extensions, but the old one must be preserved.
 - Merge profiles.
 Select multiple profiles to merge into one.
-- **Changes to profiles are automatically applied if changed profiels are enabled**.
+- **Changes to profiles are automatically applied if changed profiles are enabled**.

 ## Commands
 - `xx.createProfile` - Create a profile.